“I am terrified of having any work done at the dentist’s which involves my mouth being numbed. When my mouth is numb I feel like I am choking.”

 Avoiding Feeling Numb

-When an upper tooth gets numbed, the numbness is usually confined to just that single tooth and the cheek area.
-Many people with a fear of feeling numb can cope with this.
+When an upper tooth gets numbed, the numbness is usually confined to just that single tooth, the lip and the cheek area.
+Some people with a fear of feeling numb can cope with this.
 A bigger problem arises when it’s a lower tooth, because usually, a block injection is used.
-The block injection numbs the whole lower side, right up to the midline of the mouth, and makes the lip go numb as well.
+The block injection numbs the whole lower side, right up to the midline of the mouth, and makes the tongue go numb as well.

 - You could try and find a dentist who uses the STA Wand and who can give single tooth anaesthesia for lower teeth.
 It may be possible to use this instead of the block injection, which numbs the whole side.